NANPA Activities

 8. When does my password expire and will I be notified prior to expiration?

 NAS passwords expire after 180 days.
-NAS will notify the user via email ten (10) business days prior to when the password is set to expire.
+NAS will inform the user the password is set to expire with 1) a notification when the user logs into NAS starting thirty (30) days prior to the password expiring and 2) sending the user an email fourteen (14) calendar days prior to the password expiration date and 3) sending an additional email 5 calendar days prior to the expiration date.
 To reset your password, log into NAS, click on "User Profile" and then "Reset Password".
 Your password will automatically be reset to a new password when you click on "Continue".
 You will need to make a note of the password displayed and use it the next time you login.

 9. What do I do if I forget my password?